Get The Facts

 This article shows how heat can harm turtle populations in the VCP wildlife preserve.
 Asphalt means more heat.
 Click here.

-This website (click here) analyzes 3 potential ADA-compliant designs for the Putnam Trail and explains why asphalt is not the best choice for the Trail.
+This engineer’s website (click here) analyzes 3 potential ADA-compliant designs for the Putnam Trail.

 “This project is not a new trail being constructed for a specific use.
 It is a re-designing of an existing path through the portion of the park which is part of a state-protected nature preserve.
 Therefore the number one priority is to be environmentally sustainable.
 Accommodating park users should go hand in hand with sustainability, not at the cost of it.”